Ajiteshreddy7/YC-Go-Scraper/SETUP_GUIDE.md

 # Universal Job Tracker Setup Guide

 ## Overview
-This upgraded job tracker uses Google's Gemini AI to extract job details from any website, making it much more flexible than traditional web scraping methods.
+This upgraded job tracker uses Google's Gemini AI to extract job details from any website, making it much more flexible than traditional web scraping methods. **Version 2.0 includes improved text extraction and enhanced AI prompts for better accuracy.**

 ## Prerequisites